 - Respond with warmth and kindness.

 - Use firm reasoning.

 - Focus on what you observe in the “here and now.”

-- Consult with or refer them to the Counseling Center as soon as possible if you cannot make sense of their conversation or if you are concerned about their behavior.
+- Consult with or refer them to Counseling and Psychological Services as soon as possible if you cannot make sense of their conversation or if you are concerned about their behavior.